 5. After adding the extension to your chrome browser, you can make it functional by clicking on the extension icon at the top-right corner of the screen.

 Finally, HTTPS everywhere will switch all the insecure pages to secure ones, and you will no longer receive the ‘not secure’ warning.

 Frequently Asked Questions (FAQs)

 Q1.
 Why does Google Chrome keep saying not secure?

-Google Chrome displays a not secure label next to the URL address of the website because the website you are visiting does not provide an encrypted connection.
+Google Chrome displays a not-so-secure label next to the URL address of the website because the website you are visiting does not provide an encrypted connection.
+You can try refreshing Google Chrome to resolve this issue..
 Google considers all the HTTP websites as insecure and all the HTTPS web pages as secure.
 So, if you are getting the not secure label next to the site’s URL address, it has an HTTP connection.